-Accounting Seed supports accounting for multiple companies in a single instance of Salesforce as long as the companies have the same fiscal year end.
+Accounting Seed supports accounting for multiple companies in a single instance of Salesforce, as long as the companies have the same fiscal year end and the same underlying Chart of Accounts.

 - Determine how many ledgers are needed.
 Each company should have its own ledger.

 - Submit a a case with Accounting Seed Support through the Customer Support Portal to activate Multi-Ledger.
 You will receive a quote with an extra fee for the Multi-Ledger functionality.

 - Once activated, navigate to Accounting Home and under General Ledger Setup, click Ledgers.